-The Nevada Department of Transportation (NDOT) and other local agencies recognized this situation and have been implementing early action projects to relieve congestion and improve safety.
-Although these improvements provide some immediate benefits, they cannot accommodate the steady increase in traffic.
+The Nevada Department of

+Transportation (NDOT) and other local

+agencies recognized this situation

+and have been implementing early

+action projects to relieve congestion

+and improve safety.
+Although these

+improvements provide some immediate

+benefits, they cannot accommodate the

+steady increase in traffic and overall

+widening needs.